linto-ai/linto-stt/nemo/README.md

 ## CELERY TASK - File transcription

 ### (micro-service) Service broker and shared folder
-The STT only entry point in task mode are tasks posted on a message broker.
-Supported message broker are RabbitMQ, Redis, Amazon SQS.
+In task mode, STT operations are triggered via tasks sent through a message broker.
+Supported message brokers include RabbitMQ, Redis, and Amazon SQS.
-On addition, as to prevent large audio from transiting through the message broker, STT-Worker use a shared storage folder (SHARED_FOLDER).
+Additionally, to prevent large audio files from passing through the message broker, a shared storage folder (SHARED_FOLDER) is used. through the message broker, STT-Worker use a shared storage folder (SHARED_FOLDER).

 The celery tasks can be managed using [LinTO Transcription service](https://github.com/linto-ai/linto-transcription-service).